bytebury/axum-template/README.md

 With that in mind, you can also use similar steps from that script to get to work on setting up your own pipelines for CI/CD.

+### Deploying to DigitalOcean through GHA
+You can enable GHA, and use the existing do_deploy.yml which will also take care of cache-busting through a very rudimentary way (using the `RUN_ID`).

+You will need to set up the environment variables in your GitHub Repository:
+`DO_USERNAME`, `DO_IP_ADDR`, `DO_SSH_KEY`.
+This will build the image,
+put it on your server (droplet) under the `~/APP_NAME` directory and run the container on that droplet.